joshbegley/nyt-latest/previous.md

 https://nytimes.com/video/world/europe/100000010064995/heathrow-airport-fire.html

 **London’s Heathrow Airport Halts Operations, Throwing Global Travel Into Disarray**\
-`The airport, one of the world’s busiest, was set to be closed all of Friday because of a fire at a nearby power substation.`\
+`The airport, one of the world’s busiest, was set to be closed all of Friday because of a fire at a nearby power substation.
+At least 120 flights that were headed to the airport were diverted.`\
 https://nytimes.com/live/2025/03/21/world/heathrow-airport-power-outage-fire

 **Ethan Nwaneri at 18: A teenage star steeped in Hale End heritage**\